menandmice/micetro_docs/guides/user-manual/active_directory.rst

   :width: 60%
   :align: center

 3. Use same Global Catalog as the Men and Mice Central server.
-If checked, the Men & Mice Suite will use the same Global Catalog server as the Men and Mice Central server is using.
+If checked, the Men&Mice Suite will use the same Global Catalog server as the Men and Mice Central server is using.
 If you unselect this checkbox, you must specify the Global Catalog server in the Global Catalog Server field.

 4. Global Catalog Server.
 If you want to specify a non-default Global Catalog server, enter the server name in this field.
 To enable this field, you must first unselect the Use same Global Catalog as the Men and Mice Central server checkbox.

 5. Use the same credentials as the Men and Mice Central server.
-If checked, the Men & Mice Suite uses the same credentials as the Men and Mice Central server when accessing the site information.
+If checked, the Men&Mice Suite uses the same credentials as the Men and Mice Central server when accessing the site information.

 6. User and Password.
-If you don't want to use the default credentials for the machine running Men & Mice Central, enter the desired user name and password in these fields.
+If you don't want to use the default credentials for the machine running Men&Mice Central, enter the desired user name and password in these fields.
 To enable these fields, you must first unselect the Use the same credentials as the Men and Mice Central server checkbox.

 7. Set as read only.
-If checked, the Men & Mice Suite will only read from the Active Directory but not make any modifications.
+If checked, the Men&Mice Suite will only read from the Active Directory but not make any modifications.

 8. Click OK to save the changes.
 The forest is added and the sites belonging to the forest are displayed.